 Many outdoor enthusiasts are able to get by just fine with one of the affordable alternatives to a sat phone—such as a satellite messenger—so let's examine those devices first before we look at the options for satellite phone service.

 - Satellite Messenger Devices

-If you only want a satellite-based device to use to call for help in an emergency, an EPIRB, or Emergency Position Indicating Radio Beacon, is an excellent choice.
+If you only want a satellite-based device to use to for emergency calls, an EPIRB (Emergency Position Indicating Radio Beacon) is an excellent choice.
 These typically cost less than a satellite phone, don't require a subscription plan, and allow you to summon emergency aid in a life or death situation, from anywhere on the planet.

 2. Satellite Messenger Devices

 A satellite messenger device allows you to send an SOS message in an emergency, similar to the way you can using an EPIRB.
 Unlike an EPIRB, which sends your SOS to a worldwide, inter-governmental network of rescue organizations, satellite messenger devices such as SPOT and Garmin InReach are monitored by private companies.

 You cannot summon help in an emergency with a satellite messenger if your subscription plan has lapsed, and these devices are typically not as rugged or powerful as an EPIRB.

 The big advantage that satellite messenger devices such as SPOT and InReach have over an EPIRB is that you can use them for non-emergency communication, and send either a one-way or two-way text message - depending on the model - to any cell phone, from the most remote places on earth.

 We personally own a Garmin InReach, which allows for two-way text messaging using the global coverage of the Iridium satellite network.